WestonSF/Templates/GitHubReadMe.md

 * Web browser with access to the Internet

-## Instructions
+## Installation Instructions

-1. Fork and then clone the repo or download the .zip file.
+* Fork and then clone the repo or download the .zip file.
-2. Run and try the examples.
+* Run and try the examples.

 ## Resources